Alontal/NodeJS-API-boilerplate/readme.md

 # Starter Nodejs with Mysql & Winston & JWT.

 ## ready to use backend server with tools needed to:
-1. use production settings.
+### whats included?
-2. logging logs with winston logger.
+1. logs with winston logger.
+2. integration to MySQL (with pool for many db connections);
-3. integration to MySQL
+3. integration to Mongo db (using baseClass for utility functions)
-4. JWT api ready to use
+4. JWT for security
+5. notification module to send sms / email
-5. sql script to create users table
+6. sql script to create notifications table (cron sends them)
-6. debug setting with nodemon in launch.json
+7. debug setting with nodemon in launch.json

 ## install: